seank-com/wt-server/README.md

 ## Posting to the server

-In the terminal of your choice navigate to the server folder and run one of the following commands
+In the terminal of your choice run the following commands where ```file.wav``` is the name of a wav file you would like to send

 ```bash
 $ curl -v -X POST "http://localhost:8080/broadcast" -F "file=@file.wav"